openpatata/openpatata-scrapers/README.md

 ## License

-*openatata-scapers* is licensed under the AGPLv3.
+*openpatata-scapers* is licensed under the AGPLv3.